 Fuel-price comparison apps let you find the cheapest fuel based on your location and other search criteria.

-Government apps, including NSW FuelCheck, MyFuel NT, and FuelWatch (Western Australia), publish prices they receive directly from fuel retailers under mandatory reporting laws.
+Government apps and websites, including NSW FuelCheck, MyFuel NT, and FuelWatch (Western Australia), publish prices they receive directly from fuel retailers under mandatory reporting laws.
 FuelCheck and MyFuel are updated as prices change at the pump, while WA retailers report each day's prices the previous day.
 They are generally comprehensive and include the most up-to-date prices.

 The best way to use a fuel price app is to plot your journey and look for the cheapest fuel on your route; some apps will do this for you.